Microscope Dentistry & Root Canal Treatment Adelaide

 - Magnification has long been used in dentistry mainly by way of dental magnification loupes.

-- The view, clarity and magnification are far better thru a microscope, loupes do not come close.
+- The view, clarity and magnification are far better through a microscope, loupes do not come close.

 Our Microscope has a Canon SLR camera as well as a Sony HD camera for live recording and image capture allowing us to communicate and clearly demonstrate what needs to be done.
 A picture tells a 1000 words and we can show it in extreme clarity.
 An informed patient is usually a happy one.